Felteng/f1-town-square/README.md

         </details>

 - **Home page**
-    - Features no introductory text as I believe it can often create a bit of a turmoil for a new visitng user, at least that's how I often times experience it.
+    - Features no introductory text as I believe it can often create a bit of a turmoil for a new visiting user, at least that's how I often times experience it.

     - The purpose and introduction attempts to be conveyed through the landing page content and intuitive accessible design.

     - Features the live town chat where a user may engage in any live discussion with another user.

-    - Features a list of 4 cards that shows the closest upcoming grand prix as well as the previous 3 grand prix.
+    - Features a list of 4 cards that shows the closest upcoming Grand Prix as well as the previous 3 Grand Prix.
         <details>
         <summary>
             Home page images